Timetable for papal conclave on Wednesday

 VATICAN CITY Roman Catholic cardinals meet for a second day in a conclave on Wednesday to elect a successor to Pope Benedict, who abdicated last month.

 Here is an approximate schedule of events for Wednesday.
 All times are local.
-Rome is five hours ahead of eastern time in the United States and one hour ahead of GMT.
+Rome is six hours ahead of eastern time in the United States and one hour ahead of GMT.

 7:45 a.m. - The 115 cardinal electors leave the Santa Martha hotel inside the Vatican for the Apostolic Palace.